Natural Sciences and Engineering Research Council of Canada

 Description

-This USRA supplement provides financial support to high-calibre students working towards a degree in forestry sciences and related fields relevant to Natural Resources Canada – Canadian Forest Service.
-Natural Resources Canada – Canadian Forest Service offers up to 30 supplements annually.
+This supplement provides financial support to high-calibre students working towards a degree in forestry sciences and other fields relevant to Natural Resources Canada – Canadian Forest Service.
+Natural Resources Canada – Canadian Forest Service offers up to 58 supplements annually.

 Supplement value

-NSERC will supplement, on behalf of Natural Resources Canada – Canadian Forest Service, your USRA by $5,000.
+NSERC will supplement, on behalf of Natural Resources Canada – Canadian Forest Service, your USRA, CGS M, CGS D, or PGS D by $5,000 for one year.

 Selection process

-In order to advance Canada’s reconciliation agenda and equity, diversity and inclusion in the areas of research relevant to this funding opportunity, priority may be given to those who self-identify as Indigenous*, women, visible minorities and/or person with disabilities.
+In order to advance Canada’s reconciliation agenda and equity, diversity and inclusion in the areas of research relevant to this funding opportunity, priority may be given to those who self-identify as Indigenous*, women, visible minorities, members of 2SLGBTQI+ communities and/or persons with disabilities.

 Notification of results

-If your application is approved, you will receive an award letter from NSERC before the end of the tenure of your USRA.
+If your application is approved, you will receive an award letter from NSERC.
 Award letters should be read carefully and kept for future reference.

 Payment